 XBMC is an award-winning free and open source (GPL) software media player and entertainment hub that can be installed on Linux, OSX, Windows, iOS, and Android, featuring a 10-foot user interface for use with televisions and remote controls.
 It allows users to play and view most videos, music, podcasts, and other digital media files from local and network storage media and the internet.
 Our forums and Wiki are bursting with knowledge and help for the new user right up to the application developer.
 We also have helpful Facebook, Google+, Reddit, Twitter and Youtube pages.
+In the near future XBMC will be renamed to Kodi.
+You can read about it here.

-Disclaimer: XBMC does not provide and media files itself.
+Disclaimer: XBMC does not provide any media files itself.
 You either must own all audio and video files through a legal way or you can use the add-ons that can be found in the XBMC.org official repository.
 We will not assist or be held responsible for any way you obtain your media files.

 The real power of XBMC comes from the vast selection of user created Add-ons that are available though our repositories.
 There are Add-Ons for popular web services, applications and scripts.
 See which ones are currently available: Add-ons